Debug SAML-based single sign-on to applications

 - A statement identifying the root cause of the problem.

-- Go back to Azure AD and find the Test single sign-on blade.
+- Go back to Microsoft Entra ID and find the Test single sign-on page.

 - In the text box above Get resolution guidance, paste the error message.